 POST and ship

-Send a POST with your prompt and format, get back a URL to the PNG.
-The whole round-trip lands under 60 seconds.
-From there, upload via Campaign Manager API or download and attach manually.
+Send a POST with prompt and format, get back a URL to the PNG.
+Typical generation lands around 2–3 minutes; longer prompts (multi-paragraph briefs) can extend further.
+Upload the file via Campaign Manager API or download it manually.

 Example prompts